GerritCodeReview/aws-gerrit/Docker.md

 publishing a new docker image will _not_ make it available to ECS, so it cannot be used for upgrading running instances.

-Note that you will need to _cd_ to the recipe directory before running any of the following and that the relevant image needs to exist for that specific recipe (for example you can't publish HAProxy from the single-primary recipe).
+Note that you will need to _cd_ to the recipe directory before running any of the following and that the relevant image needs to exist for that specific recipe.

 * Gerrit: `make gerrit-publish`
 * SSH Agent: `make git-ssh-publish`
 * Gerrit Daemon: `make git-daemon-publish`
 * Grafana: `make grafana-publish`
 * Prometheus: `make prometheus-publish`
-* HAProxy: `make haproxy-publish`
-* Syslog sidecar: `make syslog-sidecar-publish`